 Make a list of:

-- All medications, vitamins and other supplements you take and their doses
+- All medicines, vitamins and other supplements you take and their doses.

 Take a family member or friend along, if possible, to help you remember the information you're given.

-For ankylosing spondylitis, basic questions to ask your doctor include:
+For ankylosing spondylitis, basic questions to ask your health care team include: